paragon1234/Car-Behaviour-Training/README.md

 After the collection process, I had approximately 9000 number of data points.
 I then preprocessed this data:
 * First by normalizing it, and finally
-* By cropping top and bottom corners  so that image contains only the road, and not the mountains and the car itself.
+* By cropping top and bottom corners  so that image contains only the track, and not the mountains and the car itself.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.